 In complex DSP environments utilizing an operating system executing on the DSP, an abstract path may exist between target and host, often involving several layers of calls.
 Pentek's SwiftNet accommodates all of these needs using uniform protocols for all types of environments.

-The C language itself contains no inherent routines for the many math functions, string operations, and memory management tasks required by all DSP applications.
+Run-time Libraries The C language itself contains no inherent routines for the many math functions, string operations, and memory management tasks required by all DSP applications.
 Instead, as with the standard I/O functions, the ANSI C standard defines a set of run-time library functions to be supplied as part of a C compiler package.

 Most DSP C compilers incorporate an extensive set of run-time library functions, including trigonometric and transcendental functions; range limit functions for different types of variables supported; string manipulation functions; data type declaration functions; and time functions handling seconds to years with calendar notations.